lukebennett/require-many/README.md

  - `recurse` - boolean indicating whether to recurse down through any sub-directories
  - `lazyLoad` - boolean indicating whether to wrap module require in a function for delayed execution

-`iterator` will be called for each required module.
+`iterator` will be called for each required module and is passed the module, the path to the file and a callback.

 `callback` will be called once all modules have been required.